gabrielazanova/ApiSolutionWolfpack/README.md

 Location of a Wolf is represent by a PointF structure - the x coordinate representing latitude and the y representing longitude.

+All tests of the Restful Apis are conducted with Postman.

 ## Wolves

 POST: api/Wolves